Bond Sales, Mosquito Curtains And A Rodeo Ghost.

 Had I any real Street sense, I would have relied on the short attention span of a bond trader and tried again in a day or two with a slightly different intro, but instead, I gathered every bit of loose change I could find and called him right back, “Yes sir, Kurt Jordan, sorry about that….”

 He quickly interrupted, “Listen, son.
 I give you credit for having the “bleeps” to call back after that “bleeping ableeption” of a phone call, but it ain’t gonna happen.
 You gotta get your story straight.
 Think about it.
-I know you’re in there somewhere just find it then call me back, but not before next year.”
+I know you’re in there somewhere just find out who the “bleep” you are and call me back no sooner than a year.”
 And in one breath, Howard the trader violated every one of my altar-boy sensibilities while reducing me to rubble.

 Eventually, I got my “story” straight and successfully ran the gauntlet of interviews at Salomon Brothers.
 Before I knew it, I was working with one of the most powerful bond trading teams on Wall Street.
 My first bonus was a divine sign that I didn’t really fit in.